plotly/plotly.github.io/_posts/excel/README.md

 8. Make sure that the "Tutorials like this" at the bottom all have thumbnail images and links.

+9. MAKE SURE THE FIRST SCREENSHOT ON EACH TUTORIAL IS A SCREENSHOT OF THE DATA IN EXCEL and the last screenshot is the chart exported as an image inside the Excel sheet.

 ## 4. Adding Excel links to the Python pages